amigdol1/ping_pong/README.md

 ## Loops and Arrays: Introduction to Programming (Evening Course) 6.26.2016-06

 ## Description
+This webpage returns a specific output based on what the user inputs into a form through looping, arrays, and branching (conditional logic).

 ## Specifications
 1. List range of numbers starting from 1 to what the user inputs